mattsta/icli/README.md

 - You can also configure the idle refresh time for toolbar quotes (in seconds):
     - `ICLI_REFRESH=3.3`

-- You can specify a specific futures expiration quarter month for quotes and trades too:
-    - `ICLI_FUT_EXP=202309`
-        - If not specified, we auto-detect the next futures date on startup using standard "roll forward 4 days before expiration" logic.
-        - If you want to use a different contract month, you can use this env var to override the auto-calculated value.
-        - the setting is global for all futures quotes and transactions, so we don't currently support futures calendar spreads (but futures options calendar spreads should work since the dates are in the symbol names)

 Configure environment settings as above, confirm the IBKR Gateway is started (and confirm whether you want read-only mode or full mode in addition to noting which port the gateway is opening for local connections), login to the IBKR Gateway (requires 2fa to the IBKR app on your phone), then run: